Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Introduction

 \section{Introduction}

-How do we reconstruct a complex physical event, whether it is a distant earthquake, a cosmic radio burst, or a climate anomaly, using only a handful of scattered sensors?\footnote{Code and data are available at: \url{https://github.com/jiazhe868/SourceNet}} This is the archetypal challenge across the physical sciences \citep{bergen2019machine,bouman2016computational,ravuri2021skilful}: inferring complex physical source parameters $\theta$ from a sparse set of indirect, noisy observations $X = \{x_1, \dots, x_n\}$.
+How do we reconstruct a complex physical event, whether it is a distant earthquake, a cosmic radio burst, or a climate anomaly, using only a handful of scattered sensors?\footnote{Code and data are available at: \url{https://github.com/jiazhe868/Sensoformer/}} This is the archetypal challenge across the physical sciences and industrial Internet of Things (IoT) \citep{bergen2019machine,bouman2016computational,ravuri2021skilful}: inferring complex physical source parameters $\theta$ from a sparse set of indirect, noisy observations $X = \{x_1, \dots, x_n\}$.
 Unlike images or video where data pixels are fixed on a regular grid, scientific data is often collected by ad-hoc sensor arrays where the number of sensors varies per event and their spatial arrangement is irregular.